Cookies on the SIM Sherpa website

 Disadvantages

-Pay close attention to Swap names and contract lengths
+The Swap names and contract lengths can be confusing

 Swap12 and Swap24 advertisements

-Add 12 months for the full contract lengthRead Swap FAQs
+Add 12 to get the full contract lengthRead Swap FAQs

 at Sky.com